 Hey, kids, want to go to the one summer camp where you’ll learn how to use stage makeup to give yourself (or somebody else) bruises, gashes, and old man wrinkles?
 Do you want to learn how to swing a sword, take a fake punch, and fall without getting hurt?
 How about spending your mornings building and decorating an entire room while learning how to speak like an Englishman or a Southern Belle in the afternoon?
 All of this and more is available in the week-long adventure that is CSI Theatre Camp!
 Theatre Camp is for youth ages 10-18 of all skill and experience levels who are interested in learning more about what goes into a play (on stage and behind the scenes) in a hands-on environment.
 We would love to have you join us if you have been in theatre for years or just want to learn what it’s all about and have a little bit of fun!
-The camp will consist of age-appropriate breakaway classes such as stage makeup, set construction, stage lighting, stage combat, acting, audition preparation, musical theatre and more!
-On the last day of camp, students will showcase their work by putting on a play for friends and family.
+The camp will consist of age-appropriate breakaway classes such as makeup, set design and construction, stage lighting, stage combat, acting, audition prep puppets, improv, costuming, musical theatre and more!
+On the last day of camp, students will showcase their work by putting on a showcase for friends and family.
 Note: There will also be more advanced classes for those students who have taken the camp before and want to build on what they learned!

 Camp Directors Jud and Tamara Harmon are co-owners of Random Acts of Theatre, one of the Magic Valley’s most reputed theatre companies.
-Together, they have been acting, directing, producing, and tech designing for local productions for over 20 years.
+Together, they have been acting, directing, producing, and tech designing for local productions for over 24 years.
 In addition to their work on and off the stage with Random Acts of Theatre and the CSI Theatre Department, Tamara and Jud have had the privilege of sharing their love of theatre and talent with local students in area schools, JUMP Company, and the Community Education Center.